odan/odan.github.io/_posts/2022-02-19-slim-basic-auth.md

 ## Configuration

 Configuration options are passed as an array.
-Only mandatory parameter is users.
+The only mandatory parameter is `users`.
 This is an array where you pass one or more `'username' => 'password'` combinations.
 Username is the key and password is the value.